Here are comprehensive step-by-step instructions on how to install and set up the product designer plugin on your site.

 This will take you to a screen very similar to posts/pages but with a new meta box.
 You want to start off by naming your coupon something only you and your team will know as it’s for testing purposes and you don’t want any customers knowing this.
 For the purposes of the documentation I’ve named our’s ‘jigowatt_test’.
 Once you’ve given it a name you need to change the ‘Discount type’ to ‘Basket %’.
 This will allow you to set a % of the total basket amount, so in the ‘Coupon amount’ field enter 100, meaning when the coupon is applied it will take 100% off the basket amount.
 You should then have something set up similar to this:

-Once you’ve published the coupon add an item to the cart and make your way to the cart page.
+Once you’ve published the coupon add an item to the cart and make your way to the Checkout page.
 You should now notice you have a field for adding the coupon.

-You then want to select ‘Apply Coupon’ and you should see the coupon is now applied in the cart calculator and you can test without taking any payment.
+You then want to select ‘Apply Coupon’ and you should see the coupon is now applied and you can test without needing payment.

 Now that your products are imported and your shipping is set up you are going to need to set up other areas of the site like payment gateways.
 For that I suggest you look at the official WooCommerce documentation.
 This gives a good guide on how to do this which can be found here.